Ace Combat has several, some enemy-provoked, some played-provoked:

 The ending throws one last one in, with Hydreigon (Who turns out to be immortal) revealing that you have to leave your friends behind and return to your world, and all their memories of you will be gone once you depart for home.
 However, to both his and your surprise, they manage to defy the laws of the world, as they stillremember you.

 Persona 4 Arena.
-While this is mostly based on speculation, if it proves to be true, then in the end, it turns out that Nyarlathotep is back after being sealed by Tatsuya & co. in Eternal Punishment... and he was ALSO behind Nyx, Erebus AND Izanami from the previous games.
+While this is mostly based on speculation, if it proves to be true, then in the end, it turns out that Nyarlathotep is back after being sealed by Tatsuya and company in Persona 2: Eternal Punishment… and that he was also behind Nyx, Erebus, and Izanami from the previous games.